Tifinagh: Tuareg Tifinagh

-The Saharan script branched into the Tuareg Tifinagh scripts which is used to this day to write the Berber Tuareg languages, which belong to the Berber branch of the Afroasiatic family.
+The Saharan script branched into the Tuareg Tifinagh scripts.
+Following the Arab conquest of the Maghreb, the use of Tifinagh in the northern regions virtually disappeared, but Tuareg Tifinagh continued to be used in the Sahara, with its symbols being used until the present in crafts such as weaving, pottery, and jewelry.

+Nowadays, it is used to write the Berber Tuareg languages, which belong to the Berber branch of the Afroasiatic family.
 According to M. C. A. MacDonald, the Tuareg are "an entirely oral society in which memory and oral communication perform all the functions which reading and writing have in a literate society ...
 The Tifinagh are used primarily for games and puzzles, short graffiti and brief messages."

 Within Tuareg Tifinagh, there is some divergence in the shape and number of signs, but this difference is small enough to not impact mutual intelligibility.

 Occasionally, the script has been used to write other neighbouring languages such as Tagdal, which belongs to a separate Songhay family.

 Orthography

 Common forms of the letters are illustrated at left, including various ligatures of t and n.
 Gemination, though phonemic, is not indicated in Tifinagh.
 The letter t, ⵜ, is often combined with a preceding letter to form a ligature.
 Most of the letters have more than one common form, including mirror-images of the forms shown above.